KevinLCai/Forta-Bots-Challenges/Challenge_1/README.md

 - FORTA-1
   - Fired when a transaction contains a Tether transfer over 10,000 USDT
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "low"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
   - Mention any other type of metadata fields included with this alert

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- 0xde22abc2fc0a02cfccb5d1fc43666fa227052e93a8dcdc5dd49f30bc363ee22e (updateAgent function call)